DWI’s Emotional Aspects

 How it feels to have a DWI is something critically important to understand for anyone dealing with a person who has been arrested for DWI, whether that be for a family member, employer, etc. The amount of people who get arrested for a DWI every year is akin to the amount of people who get diagnosed with cancer (approx. 1.4 million, although this number has been decreasing).
-By understanding what it feels like to be accused of a DWI with true respect and empathy, we help everyone.
+We help everyone by understanding what it feels like to be accused of a DWI with true respect and empathy.

-2. Recovery.
 When people have a heart attack, most don’t see it coming.
 They suddenly find themselves in trauma and if lucky, at some point recovery.
 The same thing applies for a DWI.
-Ask anyone who has ever received a DWI if they predicted getting arrested.
-They will tell you no. We don’t punish people before crimes occur.
+If you ever ask anyone who has ever received a DWI if they predicted getting arrested, they will tell you no. We don’t punish people before crimes occur.
 Much like an athlete who has surgery and returns to play, it our job as a caring society to ensure that those accused of DWI become productive again.
 I would advise anyone who has a DWI charge to immediately seek a substance abuse evaluation and complete the recommended courses.
 It is important to take productive measures.
 Simple steps such as talking to a grief counselor or attending AA meetings are steps forward in a positive direction.
 It is important to stay focused on improving the circumstances.
 Recovery requires time, resources and commitment.
 Hiring a lawyer is a good first step in the recovery process from a DWI, but it is not the only step.